-Memorandum 38 and the CDC Guidance discuss testing of vaccinated2 and unvaccinated3 staff and residents in various circumstances.
+Memorandum 38 and the CDC Guidance discuss the testing of vaccinated2 and unvaccinated3 staff in various circumstances.

-Testing residents with COVID-19 symptoms or signs – Residents must be tested immediately, regardless of vaccination status.
-CMS expects that such residents should be placed on transmission-based precautions pending the results of the testing.
+- Testing staff with COVID-19 symptoms or signs – Staff experiencing symptoms or signs of COVID-19 must be tested immediately, regardless of vaccination status.
+CMS expects staff to be restricted from the facility pending the results of the testing.

-Testing residents with exposure to SARS-CoV-2 – Memorandum 38 defers to the CDC Guidance.
+- Testing staff with exposure to SARS-CoV-2 – Memorandum 38 defers to the CDC Guidance.

-- Residents that have had prolonged close contact4 with an individual confirmed to have SARS-CoV-2 infection should have a series of two viral tests, regardless of vaccination status.
+- Asymptomatic staff that have had a higher risk exposure4 to an individual confirmed to have SARS-CoV-2 infection should have a series of two viral tests, regardless of vaccination status.
 The first test should be administered immediately after exposure.
 The second should be administered five to seven days after exposure.
+Note, however, that asymptomatic staff that have had SARS-CoV-2 infection in the last 90 days do not need to be tested.

-Facility outbreak testing – Regardless of vaccination status, residents should be tested immediately and thereafter, every three to seven days until at least 14 days after testing identifies no new infections among staff or residents.
+- Facility outbreak testing – Regardless of vaccination status, staff should be tested immediately and thereafter, every three to seven days until at least 14 days after testing identifies no new infections among staff or residents.

 “Vaccinated” or “Fully Vaccinated” refers to a person who is two weeks following a receipt of the second dose in two-dose series, or two weeks following receipt of a single-dose vaccine.
 See Memorandum 38, at page 2.